 Anyone can struggle with addiction: medical professionals, athletes, and even officers battle addictions every day.
 There is alcoholism in law enforcement, and there are officers who struggle with all kinds of substance abuse.
 Many are suffering in silence due to the job’s stress, not knowing where to get help and worry about losing their job.
 If you are a member of law enforcement battling substance abuse, you are not alone.
-Call us today at 918-779-0011 to discover more about recovery options in your area.
+Give us a call at 918-779-0011 to discover more about recovery options in your area.
 We can help you on your journey to sobriety for a happier and healthier life.

 Police Substance Abuse

 Police officers are three times more likely to suffer from addiction than other individuals.
 Psychology Today says:

 One out of four police officers on the street has an alcohol or drug abuse issue, and substance use disorders among police officers range between 20% and 30% compared to under 10% in the general population.

 Addiction to either alcohol, opioids, or even severe narcotic drugs is common among law enforcement.
 The reasons behind these alarming facts are because of the conditions of the job.

 An essential fact to illustrate: just as one in four police officers turn to substance abuse, one in four police officers has also thought of committing suicide.
 Being a police officer is a stressful job.
 Being in life-threatening situations combined with extreme stress and strange hours has caused officers to turn to alcohol or drugs to cope.

 Alcoholism in law enforcement is incredibly common.
 Drinking alcohol isn’t bad unless it becomes something one relies on all the time.
 Usually, police officers and alcoholism go hand in hand due to the conditions of the job.
 Unfortunately, being a police officer almost guarantees the individual to witness and experience stressful events.
 These situations are often traumatizing and, over time, can cause psychological conditions such as PTSD.